DIYbiosphere/sphere/docs/help/getting-started.md

 ---

 # Getting Started
 This is a quick guide to get you started.
 Look out for [helpful hints].

 ## Before you Begin
-By participating in this project, you agree to abide by our [Code of Conduct] (CoC), and consent to the [Contributor Terms] (CT).
-Please read them!

 The **only requirement** you need to contribute is a GitHub account, so [Sign up] if you don't have one.
 If you are new to GitHub, the [GitHub Glossary] is an excellent starter!
+Otherwise, check out our [ELI5 guide].

+Also, please be aware that by participating in this project, you agree to abide by our [Code of Conduct] (CoC), and consent to the [Contributor Terms] (CT).
+Please read them!

 ## _What_ can you contribute to?
 There are four kinds of work in the project: